 His second half of the season saw him win two stages at the Critérium du Dauphiné, and head for a magical Tour de France, where his biggest dreams came true as the team conquered the yellow jersey, van Aert easily dominated the points classification and again won three stages, completing a long pursuit for the Tour de France win from the Dutch team.

 Following the Tour van Aert won the Bretagne Classic, finished second at the BEMER Cyclassics and GP de Montréal, and finished fourth at the GP de Québec and the World Championships road race where his compatriot Remco Evenepoel took the win.
+Into the winter van Aert entered the cyclocross season with tremendous form winning the World Cup races in Dublin and Zonhoven alongside several other wins.
+He and Mathieu van der Poel entered the World Championships virtually at the same level, but he had to settle for a second place in Hoogerheide.

 Read all the latest news about Wout van Aert